 where P(sn|s0) is the conditional probability distribution, represented as a vector of the state sn given the initial state s0, P(si+1|si,(si)) is the transition probability matrix under the control policy , P(s0) is the initial probability distribution represented as a vector, sinit = (xinit, yinit, init), is the initial state, and I(s0, sinit) is the indicator function that equals 1 for s0= sinit and is otherwise equal to zero.
 Based on Eq. , first passage time distribution, P(), can be computed as,

-which is a discrete-time version of the result for continuous systems given by,47
+where Starget is the target region.
+Note that Eq. can be viewed as a discrete-time version of the result for continuous systems given by,47

 Positioning Error.
 Positioning error in free-space was characterized by controlling the particle position about a fixed point.
 Results were first obtained for a fixed Dt and Dr corresponding to the rod investigated in Figs. 2-6 with properties reported in Table 1.
-Simulations were performed for logarithmic sampling of a grid with C between 0.0275-2.75 and Pe between 0.09-71.8.
-At each grid point, 103 BD simulations were performed each with a total time of 104 s and an integration time of 0.01C. Particle positions for analysis were collected at time steps corresponding to C. To characterize positioning error in navigation tasks, the simulation and data sampling parameters are the same as in the free-space.
+Simulations were performed for logarithmic sampling of a grid with between 0.0275-2.75 and Pe between 0.09-71.8.
+At each grid point, 103 BD simulations were performed each with a total time of 104 s and an integration time of 0.01.
+Particle positions for analysis were collected at time steps corresponding to .
+To characterize positioning error in navigation tasks, the simulation and data sampling parameters are the same as in the free-space.

 Free-space intrinsic position error was further characterized as a function of self-propelled rods’ values of Dt and Dr. Simulations were performed for logarithmic sampling of a grid with both Dt and Dr varying from 0.01-100 (where 0 corresponds to the rod value used in Figs. 2-6).
-To generate the intrinsic positioning error data in Fig. 7, at each (Dt, Dr) coordinate the minimum error was found by logarithmically varying C from 0.005-1and Pe from 1-100.
-The simulation parameters were that same as those used to determine position error vs. (C, Pe).
+To generate the intrinsic positioning error data in Fig. 7, at each (Dt, Dr) coordinate the minimum error was found by logarithmically varying from 0.005-1and Pe from 1-100.
+The simulation parameters were that same as those used to determine position error vs. (, Pe).

 SUPPORTING INFORMATION